 - Fall fertilization – is fertilization using soil injected iron that can improve color and reverse chlorosis (a lack of colorful leaves)

 - FAC trunk-injected iron – is a treatment that immediately greens-up chlorotic trees

-- Biological fungicide – is a treatment that simulates root growth while deterring root rot fungi
+- Biological fungicide – is a tree treatment that stimulates root growth while deterring root rot fungi

 These treatments all encourage tree growth.
-As homeowners and businessowners alike, it is important to observe your property and actively seek out the right treatment for your stressed trees.
+As homeowners and business owners alike, it is important to observe your property and actively seek out the right tree treatment for your stressed trees.

 We encourage you this fall to prepare your tree for another stressful winter.
 Being proactive with tree consults, fertilize your trees in Fall, and pruning your trees in fall, will continuously reassure you, and your tree of their safety and well-being.
 Don’t allow your tree to become stressed today and contact one of our certified arborists regarding fall treatments.